 This is the first of our new series focusing on sectors gaining interest and investment from angel investors.
+You can see my review here to get more details.
 This month we take a look at the rapidly growing medtech market.
 This is a sector that has been thrust into the spotlight this year due to COVID and a worldwide focus on healthcare.
 More startups than ever are winning investment and developing solutions to mankind’s most serious problems.
 In fact it has seen the fastest growth in keyword searches from our investor database.
 AIN’s Ed Stephens takes a deeper look.

 Size of MedTech market